CyrilleAteno/ilc.markov/README.md

 - that ends

 ## Functions to be tested
-Hereafter, for each classes give function to be tested
+Hereafter, for each classes give function to be tested Couple :
+    (- equals)
+    - hashCodeEclipse
+Maven :
+    - randElement
+    - readFile
+    - generateText

 ### Classe Coulpe
 #### functions